dronepwn2k16/skyjack/README.md

 Credits
 -------
-The dronepwn skyjack shell was made by students of the FH St. Poelten as a project PoC.
+The dronepwn skyjack shell was made by students as a project PoC.